 There are many ways to solve EMI problems.
 Modern EMI suppression methods include: EMI suppression coatings, selection of suitable EMI suppression components, and EMI simulation design.
 This article starts from the most basic PCB layout and discusses the role and design skills of PCB layered stackup in controlling EMI radiation.

-Properly placing a capacitor of appropriate capacity near the power supply pin of the IC can make the output voltage of the IC jump faster.
+Properly placing a capacitor of appropriate capacity near the power supply pin of the IC package can make the output voltage of the IC jump faster.
 However, the problem is not here.
 Due to the finite frequency response of the capacitor, this makes it impossible for the capacitor to generate the harmonic power required to cleanly drive the IC output over the full frequency band.
 In addition, the transient voltage developed on the power busbar creates a voltage drop across the inductor of the decoupling path, which is the primary source of common-mode EMI interference.
 How should we solve these problems?

 As far as the ICs on our boards are concerned, the power plane around the IC can be thought of as an excellent high-frequency capacitor that collects the energy that is leaked by discrete capacitors that provide high-frequency energy for clean outputs.
 In addition, the excellent power supply layer has a small inductance, so that the transient signal synthesized by the inductor is also small, thereby reducing common mode